cedricomarchando/NB_LDPC_FB/README.md

  1. FileMatrix       : File name of the parity-check matrix
  1. EbN              : Eb/No (dB)
  1.		n_vc             : size of truncated messages from Variable to Check
  1.		n_cv	            : size of truncated messages from Check to Variable
  1. Offset           : offset correction factor (0.4 -- 1)
  1. NbOper           : Maximum number of operations for sorting

  ## output

-Frame Error Rate for the given simulation parameters
+Frame Error Rate (FER) and Bit Error Rate (BER) and average number of iterations for the given simulation parameters

 ## input and output files
  * Input File : 'FileMatrix' is an ASCII file with the parity-check matrix description in aList format.